Reports of the Tarn’s death have been greatly exaggerated

 The new Tarn signs say a larger group of birds is more at-risk of bird-flu but the Tarn hosts a duck population which doesn’t migrate (they over-winter at the Tarn) and we know from COVID that isolation is the best defense against any flu.
 These changes increase the risk of bird-flu being introduced to the Wharfe.
 The real risk is not the size of the flock, which doesn’t seem large for the Tarn, but from mixing with the thousand-strong flocks in the wild and returning with bird-flu.
 An isolated non-migratory population, like ours, has the best defence available.

 Mallards are one of the fastest birds.
 They can migrate over 500km and form flocks of a thousand individuals.
-How does encouraging the ducks to migrate in search of food during winter decrease the risk of bird-flu?
+We shouldn’t be allowing the council to set a precedent that 60 ducks is a health hazard.
+That will likely lead to culling, and possibly serve as a precedent for culling in other nearby towns.
+These changes will also encourage the ducks to migrate during winter.
+How does encouraging the ducks to migrate decrease the risk of bird-flu?

 What can I do to help?